n0th9ng2311/c-FileManager-cmd-based-/README.md

 - Uses C++17's `<filesystem>` library for most operations
 - Windows-specific code for partition detection using WinAPI
 - Maintains a stack of visited directories for navigation
-- Basic error handling for filesystem operations
+- Error handling for filesystem operations

-## Pending Features

-- Complete implementation of copy/paste operations
-- File sorting functionality
-- Additional error handling

 ## How to Compile
 - bash\